-The Social Executive research platform to be key in helping our members and clients make progress in their own organizations.
+The Social Executive research was done to help understand how executives view their engagement and help others understand how to make progress in their own organizations.
 The goal of The Social Executive research is to understand the following:

 - How executives connect business strategy and social tools and approaches

 - How executives use social tools and approaches for their personal goals

 - The process and triggers that move executives to a more mature use of social tools and approaches

 The Social Executive Toolkit